deepflowio/docs/translate/translated/02-ce-install/09-ai-agent.md

         - 'chatglm_turbo'
 ```

-# Using in Grafana
+# Usage in Grafana

-The AI model interpretation feature (alpha version) is currently available in `DeepFlow Topo Panel` and `DeepFlow Tracing Panel`:
+The AI model interpretation feature (alpha version) is currently available in the `DeepFlow Topo Panel` and `DeepFlow Tracing Panel`:

 ![DeepFlow Topo Panel](https://yunshan-guangzhou.oss-cn-beijing.aliyuncs.com/pub/pic/2024052966570a950a6ac.png)